 Producers claim that Fontina has been made in the Aosta valley since the 1100s (though you will also see the 1200s cited).
 If so, this may not have been Fontina as it is now made, because in the Middle Ages, people used cows to pull ploughs, not for milk.

-You’ll see writers who also claim that cheese pictures in 13th century frescoes must be Fontina because they have the shape of Fontina cheese — a round wheel of cheese which, of course, no other cheese in the history of mankind has ever been shaped like.
+You’ll see writers who also claim that pictures of round wheels of cheese in 13th century frescoes must be Fontina because they have the shape of Fontina cheese — ignoring the fact that most other cheeses in history have also been produced in that shape.

 Language Notes